tox-dev/tox/docs/config.rst

    passing ``A`` or ``a`` will pass through both ``A`` and ``a``.

-   More environment variable-related information can be found in `environment variable substitutions`_.
+   More environment variable-related information can be found in :ref:`environment variable substitutions`.

 .. conf::
    :keys: set_env, setenv